NAFTeam/NAFF/docs/Guides/1 Getting Started.md

 ```

 Congratulations!
 You now have a basic understanding of this library.
-If you have any questions check out our other guides, or join the [:fontawesome-brands-discord:Discord Server](https://discord.gg/WCtUY2CRVu)
+If you have any questions check out our other guides, or join the
+--8<-- "discord_inv.md"

 For more examples, check out the [examples page](/guides/example)